 - Associate degree requiring a minimum of two years to complete.

-- Face-to-face and online classes.
+- Available in Face-to-face and online class formats.

 - High school articulation courses accepted.